5 Steps to Creating Affiliate Partnership that Work!

 First, getting involved in any of these business relationships is no different than hiring an employee.
 The only difference is there isn’t an employer/employee relationship established.

 So, the process is the same as hiring an employee.
-If you’re not willing to put this amount of thought and planning into this relationship up front, then ask yourself, “Am I really committed to this idea?”
+If you’re not willing to put this amount of thought and planning into this relationship up front, then ask yourself, “Am I really committed to the idea of this relationship?”

 You should at least have your desired outcomes, objectives along the way, and the level of quality you expect to see everyone working to documented.
 Most others won’t go to this level.
 So, don’t be surprised.
 But, lead them through the same process for their side of the relationship so you understand what they want too.